LLNL/exajugo/jl_hiop_pridec/README.md

    run: ./check.sh

-    - this will show you the number of iterations (problems solved) completed by each rank.
+    - this will show you the number of iterations (problems solved) completed by each rank of the most recent case run (or currently running).

+    The following columns will be shown:

+    rank  # of iterations  date created         last update

+   IMPORTANT: if you the case name as argument, it will filter based on the case name (in addition to the date).

 ## Outputs